soapia/kwk-level-2-lecture-011-jquery-object-interaction-teacher-l2/README.md

 translations occur according to some fixed anchor. _Relative_ translations occur according to the CSS position of the element (and are _not_ cumulative in this example).
 Now we're really starting to get a feel for how pages work!
-Even with the few tools we have now, there is endless [dankification][dankification] we can do to our (and other people's!) websites.
+Even with the few tools we have now, there is endless [dankification][https://www.urbandictionary.com/define.php?term=dankify] we can do to our (and other people's!) websites.

 ### Interactivity and Validation

-So far, we've mostly been manipulating elements directly jQuery code.
+So far, we've mostly been manipulating elements directly with jQuery code.
 What we would like to do is abstract the actual function calls and code from the user, so they simply experience interactivity as magic!

 We can add interactivity to the page with our old friend, the **event